atsanroger/cuda_reduction_compare/README.md

 ./test_norm nvol
 ```

-Set the argument with some your lucky integral
+Set the argument with your lucky number!